Mario Basler

 Mario Basler (born 18 December 1968) is a German football manager and former professional player who mainly played as a right midfielder.
-He is currently at TSG Eisenberg as a player and advisor.

 A dead-ball specialist, Basler scored numerous goals from free-kicks and two directly from corner kicks during his career, colloquially known as Olympic goals.
 He was also known for his creativity.

 Club career

 Born in Neustadt an der Weinstraße, Basler started his career with 1.
 FC Kaiserslautern, making only one league appearance.
 In 1993, he joined Bundesliga club SV Werder Bremen, after previously playing for Hertha BSC and Rot-Weiss Essen in the 2.
 Bundesliga.
 With Bremen, Basler won the DFB-Pokal in 1994 and finished runner-up in the Bundesliga in 1995.
 During the 1994–95 season, he was joint top-goalscorer in the Bundesliga with 20 goals.

 Basler joined FC Bayern Munich in 1996, where he won the Bundesliga title in 1997 and 1999, and scored the club's winning goal in the 1998 DFB-Pokal final.
 Basler also scored the opening goal for Bayern Munich in their 1999 UEFA Champions League Final against Manchester United at Camp Nou, Barcelona with a free-kick in the sixth minute of the game.
 Bayern went on to lose the match 2–1.

 Basler rejoined Kaiserslautern in 1999, reaching the UEFA Cup semi-finals in 2001 and the final of the 2002–03 DFB-Pokal, where die roten Teufel were beaten by Basler's former club Bayern Munich.